juanmf/Entities2Puml/README.md

 # Entities2Puml
-This script aims to generate a puml file describing your Doctrine data model.
+This scripts aim to generate a puml file describing your Doctrine data model or your MySQL database.
 Then you just parse the directory where the output file is with plantuml.jar and it renders the Class Model for you.